Understanding Left Ventricular Assist Devices

 There are many kinds of LVADs.
 But they all work in much the same way.
 Some LVADs are used only in a hospital.
 Others can allow you to go home and resume many daily activities.
 Newer ones are smaller and more durable.

 An LVAD has several parts.
 It has a pump, tubes, a driveline, a control unit, and a power source.
 In older versions, the pump was located outside the body or in the belly (abdomen) below the heart.
 For newer LVADs, the pump is placed inside the heart muscle from the outside and connects to the filling chamber on the inside of your heart.
+Or, the pump can be placed directly next to the heart.
 Tubes connect the pump to your heart, often to the aorta and to the left ventricle.
 These tubes direct blood from the pump through your heart out to the rest of your body.

 A driveline, or cable, links the pump to the control unit outside your body.
 The driveline usually leaves the body several inches from the navel.
 The control unit is powered by batteries.
 Or you can plug it into a power outlet.
 The control unit can alert you to problems with the pump.
 You carry the control unit and batteries with you in a holster.

 What to expect when you have an LVAD

 An LVAD can help you feel better and be more active.
 It can also help you live longer.
 But living with an LVAD can be challenging.
 You will have to make some lifestyle changes.
 You will also need lots of follow-up care.
 Your care team will be there to help you manage this transition.